 “It is important that children are reading from a young age and having positive male role models showing them that reading is enjoyable and beneficial can only help promote that in and around Salford.”

 Remember, if you have a child under the age of 11, they can claim a FREE Junior Season Ticket for the remainder of our 2019 Betfred Super League season.
-Just visit the AJ Bell Stadium Ticket Office or call 0161 786 1570 now.
+Just visit the The Salford Stadium Ticket Office or call 0161 786 1570 now.

 Salford Red Devils fell to a 4-26 defeat at the hands of St Helens on Thursday evening and there were a number of talking points from the game.